 - Baisden, E.C., Tallamy, D.W., Narango, D.L., and Boyle E..
 (2018) Do cultivars of native plants support insect herbivores?
 HortTechnology, 28(5): 596-606.

-- Narango, D.L., Tallamy, D.W.
-Shropshire, K. Forest composition partially mitigates negative effects of urbanization on moth communities.
-In review.
+- Narango, D.L., Tallamy, D.W., Shropshire K. In press.
+Tree composition mitigates negative effects of urbanization on specialist and generalist forest moth communities, Ecological Solutions and Evidence

 Current Projects: